 Old Man House Park

 Site of the largest Suquamish winter village and Big House, located on the shoreline of Agate Passage, Old-Man-House was home to siʔał (Chief Seattle) before it was destroyed by the United States government in 1870.
-Archeological investigations conducted on the site document habitation over the past 2000+ years.
+Archaeological investigations conducted on the site document habitation over the past 2000+ years.
 The Park is a short walk down Division Street to the waterfront from the Museum.

 Opened in 2012, the new Suquamish Museum is designed to share the history and traditional ways of the Suquamish People.
 The facility features two galleries, a performance space, museum store and outside learning areas.
 The largest gallery houses the new permanent exhibit Ancient Shores – Changing Tides, where seven symbolic design elements illustrate an integrated cultural view of the Suquamish Tribe over time: past, present, and future.
 Objects and artifacts owned by the Suquamish Museum, many never before exhibited, and those on loan from Suquamish families and other museums, will engage visitors to learn about the lives and culture of the Suquamish.